 Okay.
 I’m going to be blunt.
 This is the episode where I get to explain to you how a urinal is art.

-Actually, not only is it art, it’s one of the most important art objects of the 20th century.
+And actually, not only is it art, but it’s one of the most important art objects of the 20th century.
 No kidding.
 Well, there’s a little kidding.
-Because it’s also one of the most elaborate, subversive jokes of the 20th century—a joke that I’m going to now methodically explain, because who doesn't like that?
+Because it’s also one of the most elaborate, subversive jokes of the 20th century—a joke that I’m going to now methodically explain, because who doesn't love that?
 And while we’re on the subject of jokes, here’s a good one to start us off.

-Thankfully, the one thing that was dependable and authoritative, that upheld standards, that lifted up these aesthetic experiments to the realm of fine art, was the museum space.
+This sounds like a recipe for aesthetic disaster.
+And thankfully, the one thing that was still dependable and authoritative, that upheld standards, that lifted up these aesthetic experiments to the realm of fine art, was the museum space.
 Museums always played the role of the grown-up in the room: they were created to house valuable and unique curiosities, and that authority began to seep into the walls and rub off on the objects, heightening their value.
-Heck, that authority even rubs off on the visitors: we all know the expectant feeling of being in a museum—the contemplative distance, the airy quiet, and the intimidating aura of all that history and humanity.
+Heck, that authority even rubs off on the visitors: we all know that expectant feeling of being in a museum—that contemplative distance, the airy quiet, and that intimidating aura of all that history and humanity.

-In the early 20th century, like now, these deliberately erudite spaces had a reputation for being withholding and elitist, which wasn’t escaping the attention of Marxist philosophers from the period, who were writing in the wake of populist revolutions and anticipating more.
-And like today, it behooved museums to, shall we say, get with the times, and use its authority to validate the work of these bohemian, reactionary artists.
+In the early 20th century, like now, these deliberately erudite spaces had a reputation for being withholding and elitist, which wasn’t escaping the attention of Marxist philosophers from this period, who were writing in the wake of populist revolutions and anticipating more.
+So, like today, it behooved museums to, shall we say, get with the times, and use its authority to validate the work of these bohemian, reactionary artists who were flying at them from every direction.
 And so an exchange took place between art and museums.
-Modern art breathed fresh, young, relevant air into those dusty halls, and those halls, in turn, lent their credibility to Modernists and elevated their work.
+Modern art breathed young, fresh, relevant air into those dusty halls, and those halls, in turn, lent their credibility to Modernists and elevated their work.
 The art world and the museum worlds merged; modern artists became collectors became curators, and the shows being hung accepted that the art world was a new and experimental place, and that many art museums would just shrug their parental shoulders and allow themselves to become asylums run by innovative and avant garde inmates.

 Yet for all of its nonsense, it actually makes quite a bit of sense that this movement came from a society futilely trying to wrap its head around the very real World War that tore through the continent, with no understandable causes or logical paths to victory.
 Even the word victory, with more than 38 million dead in 1917, seemed like a nonsense word devoid of meaning.
 And Dadaist art reflected this.
 Not necessarily in the objects that they produced – which, when taken individually, are almost entirely banal and inscrutable – but in how these objects were conceptualized.
 Words can change their meaning, Dadaists argued, and so can objects.
 And that change itself is the art.

-Now, as I said earlier, the New York art world had no idea what was about to hit it.
-They had loved Duchamp’s European art, and invited him to be a founding member of the American Society of Independent Artists, even electing him the chair of the hanging committee of their first annual forum exhibition in 1917.
+Now, as I said earlier, the New York art scene had no idea what was about to hit it.
+Theyo loved Duchamp’s European art, and invited him to be a founding member of the American Society of Independent Artists, even electing him the chair of the hanging committee of their first annual forum exhibition in 1917.
 This was meant to be a revolutionary exhibition, in that a founding principle of the show was that it was unjuried.
 So long as you paid the $6 entrance fee, your work would be accepted, and exhibited with care.
 Remember the new truce between modern art and museums: modern art had merit, and merit deserved authority.
 And you would think that a former Neo-Cubist like Duchamp would have appreciated that attitude.
 But of course, Duchamp gonna Duchamp, and instead, he spent two years conceiving of – note: conceiving of, not making – an object that would make, well, a splash.
 He went to JL Mott Ironworks, a major – and therefore unremarkably recognizable—plumbing manufacturer in New York, and purchased an ordinary, mass-produced urinal.
-He then lay it on its side, rendering it unusable, and signed it “R Mutt” – a play on Mott Ironworks, and on the popular, and again, recognizable, American comic strip, Mutt and Jeff.
+He then modified it, slightly, by laying it on its side, which rendered it unusable, and signed it “R Mutt” – a play on Mott Ironworks, and on the popular, and again, recognizable, American comic strip, Mutt and Jeff.
 Jokes on top of jokes on top of porcelain.

-What Duchamp did to that urinal, how he reframed and reconstituted its conceptual idea, or, in the words of art critic Jerry Saltz, “altered its philosophical and metaphysical state,” was really, if you think about it, not so unlike what the museum does to an object.
-Museums take an object and make it something else, something profound.
-We not only accept that museums will do that, but we trust them to.
-If we can accept that a museum does that, why can’t he do that with his toilet?
+What Duchamp did to that urinal, how he reframed it and reconstituted its conceptual idea, or, in the words of art critic Jerry Saltz, “altered its philosophical and metaphysical state,” was really, if you think about it, not so unlike what the museum does to an object.
+Museums take an object and make it something else, something maybe more profound.
+And we not only accept that museums will do this, but we trust them to.
+If we can accept that a museum does this, why can’t he?

 No one wants to be the butt of a joke, and it’s so easy to want to wash our hands of all of this.
 But the thing is, Duchamp also, and maybe quite by accident, did something hugely important.
 And, for once, serious.
 He made us look at this urinal differently.
 He made us see it as art.
-And clearly, this is something we need, and crave.
-It’s not for nothing that those viewers are squinting at that heating vent, trying to make out its balanced grid and clean, elegant lines.
-Because really, what’s so wrong in seeing the beauty in every day objects?
-Why should we be embarrassed that we take the aesthetics of an object seriously?
-People comment on the smooth, almost feminine curvatures of the white porcelain.
+And clearly, this is something we need, something we crave.
+It’s not for nothing that those viewers are squinting into that heating vent, trying to make out its balanced grid and clean, elegant lines.
+Because really, what’s so wrong with seeing the beauty in every day objects?
+Why should we be embarrassed about that?
+People look at this urinal in this context and comment on the smooth, almost feminine curvatures of the white porcelain.
 There’s something graceful in the symmetrical dip on the sides, the recursive triangular drain that echoes the rounded shape of the whole.
 Calvin Tomkins, Duchamp’s own biographer, wrote “it does not take too much stretching of the imagination to see in the upside-down urinal’s gently flowing curves the veiled head of a classic Renaissance Madonna.”